Saga of the Skolian Empire: Eldrinson Althor Valdoria

 Eldrinson Althor Valdoria, also known as Eldri, was originally an illiterate farmer from the backward planet Lyshriol.
 He had the title of the Dalvador Bard, which made him sort of ruler in the Dalvador province.
 He was a brave, strong-willed and kind man who cared deeply for his people, and also a Rhon psion.
-Even at a young age he was a respected leader, loved by his people and famous for his spectacular singing voice which he used to perform one of his duties – record history of his people in ballads. he has violet eyes, fair skin and burgundy hair, and only four fingers on each hand.
+Even at a young age he was a respected leader, loved by his people and famous for his spectacular singing voice which he used to perform one of his duties – recording history of his people in ballads.
+He has violet eyes, fair skin and burgundy hair, and only four fingers on each hand.

 For a long time Eldrinson had seen himself as lacking.
 Mainly because of his epilepsy, which bothered him since childhood and nearly cost him his life when he became adult, as the seizures got worse and worse.
 Skolian doctors couldn't heal him completely but advanced medicine enabled him to live a nearly normal life.

 The meeting with his wife's people also showed Eldrinson how backward and uneducated he and his fellows are in comparison with the majority of people in the Skolian Empire.
 The Lyshrioli, including himself, were genetically incapable of written language which made it impossible for them to learn how to read and write.
 Technical wonders Roca brought into Eldrinson's life both astounded and terrified him and he tried to avoid them when possible.

 He had seven sons and three daughters with Roca and though he loved them all deeply, it was hard for him to understand those of his children who chose to live a modern life off-world, even joining the military.
 Problems with his children forced Eldrinson to re-think many opinions he took for granted (such as women cannot be warriors).

 Despite his position as Roca's consort, most members of the imperial court looked at Eldrinson as someone far beneath them.
 This changed during a crisis, when Eldrinson saved the Skolian Empire by joining the Triad and becoming the Web Key.
 Eldrinson then served many decades as a Key to the psiberweb and became very popular among the common Skolians.
 Despite the life extending treatments, which didn't work for him as well as for most people, Eldrinson died of old age on his homeworld when he was 90, shortly after the end of Radiance War and reunion with his long lost son Kelric.